 Unlike Clinical psychologists, they don’t work with patients living with a mental illness.
 Counseling psychologists simply help patients improve their overall well-being.
 Also, they differ from military psychologists because they don’t require any special physical training to manage their patients effectively.

 Social psychology is another important field that involves studying a given population's mental processes and their interaction.
 Social psychologists focus their study on the nature of group behaviors, conformity, and social perception, amongst others.

 What are the 7 types of psychology?

-The different types of psychology are numerous, to say the least, 7 of which include;
+The different types are numerous, to say the least, 7 of which include;

 How many types of psychologists are there?

 There are about 16 different types of psychologists, namely;